Attorney at Law

 Our experienced attorneys bring skill, strategy, and relentless determination to every case.

-What Is Eminent Domain / Condemnation?
+What Is Eminent Domain & Condemnation?

-In Georgia, the government has the right to take private property regardless of the owner’s wishes through eminent domain.
-The government may also condemn a portion of a person’s property for a similar purpose.
+In Georgia, the government has the right to take private property regardless of the owner’s wishes through eminent domain, grounded in the Fifth Amendment of the U.S. Constitution and Georgia Code Title 22.
+A taking may also be partial, affecting only a portion of a parcel, or temporary.
+This means the property is used for a period of time and then returned to the owner.

 - Building highways, roads, and bridges